ricardomiranda/sparkMonoid/article/README.md

 ## Conclusions ##

-I am pretty confident you agree with me that the reduce version if easier to read and understand than the aggregate version.
+I am pretty confident you agree with me that the reduce version is easier to read and understand than the aggregate version.
 I hope the next time you are about to write an aggregate function you will pause and consider the reduce function.
-Lets use category theory in the real world.
+Lets use category theory in the real world!

-As a final remark I want to tell you that this code is available at [GitHub][3].
+As a final remark I want to tell you that this code is available at [GitHub][3] with tests included.

 (c) Ricardo C. Miranda, 2017.